aimnova.

 Final answer:

-The rhetorical question ‘How much longer will we wait?’ has an obvious answer, so it nudges the reader to agree.
-The repeated ‘our air, our water, our children's world’ folds them into one group with a shared stake, and the orders ‘Stand up.
-Act now.’ speak straight to them and stir them to act.
+The rhetorical question ‘Who cleans up after the party?’ answers itself, so it nudges the reader to agree.
+The repeated ‘our streets, our mornings, our aching backs’ folds them into one group sharing the same burden, and the orders ‘Pick it up.
+Take it home.’ speak straight to them and stir them to act.
 Together the devices make the reader feel spoken to and pulled onto the writer's side.

 Important: Don't just spot the technique (‘there's a contrast’, ‘the writer uses a rhetorical question’).
 Always add what it does — to the pace, the rhythm, or the reader — and why the writer wanted it here.
 For a contrast, name both sides: the effect lives in the gap between them, not in either side alone.